 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-Almost all Hodgkin lymphoma cases contain Reed-Sternberg cells, a specific type of large cancer cell that is not present in non-Hodgkin lymphomas.
-Treatment for patients with Hodgkin lymphoma, even in advanced stages, is mostly successful.
-However, treatment may cause late side effects, and sometimes the disease returns.
+Almost all Hodgkin lymphoma cases contain Reed-Sternberg cells, a specific type of large cancer cell that is not found in non-Hodgkin lymphomas.
+While Hodgkin lymphoma can start in the lymph nodes, it can spread to almost any organ or tissue, including the liver, bone marrow and spleen.

 Anything that increases your chance of getting Hodgkin lymphoma is a risk factor.
 Although Hodgkin lymphoma usually develops in people who have no risk factors, the following things may mean you are more likely to develop it:

-- Age: Hodgkin lymphoma is most common in young adults (15 to 40 years) and older adults (over 55 years old).
+- Age: Hodgkin lymphoma is most common in young adults (15 to 40 years old) and older adults (over 55 years old).

 - Gender: Males are slightly more likely to develop Hodgkin lymphoma.